 Whenever you hire an employee, you take on a variety of legal responsibilities.
 The more employees you have, the more onerous the legal rules.

 For example, employers with more than 50 full-time employees must fully comply with Obamacare’s employer mandate.
 This means they have to provide their employees with health insurance or face significant monetary penalties.
-Here are some of minimum legal requirements imposed on businesses that hire even one employee.

 State and federal labor laws apply when you hire an employee.
 These require that you must pay employees at least the minimum wage plus time-and-a-half for overtime.
 Note: there are some important exceptions to this.